googlefonts/how-to-hint-variable-fonts/README.md

 <img width="100%" height="100%" src="Images/characterset.png">

-Proofing can also be done on the entire glyph set, by choosing `View > Character / glyph set`. `ctrl + shift + up arrow / down arrow` can be used in both the Waterfall view and the Glyph set view to toggle between all of the available font variations.
+Proofing can be done on the entire glyph set, by choosing `View > Character / glyph set`. `ctrl + shift + up arrow / down arrow` can be used in both the Waterfall view and the Glyph set view to toggle between all of the available font variations.
+This is useful for proofing all of the Variation Instances in the font.

-> **Note:** One set of hints covers all masters in the font.
-If there are problems with the hints, or if you change your mind on the hinting strategy, select the Default master and edit the hints again in VTT’s main window.
-Remember, though, that any changes here affect all masters, so you’ll need to proof everything across all instances for the re-hinted glyphs again.
+> **Pro Tip:** The Character/glyph set window (`ctrl + 9`) can be set to refresh with the Main View.
+Tools > Options > Settings > Refresh Char set with Main View.

+With this option set, use the Character/glyph set window, to proof the entire glyph set.
+Changing the resolution under Display> Resolution, will be refected in the Character/glyph set Window and is a good way to test and proof from lower to higher resolutions.
+With the Character/glyph set window, use ctrg g to quickly turn hinting on and off to spot any obvious distrotions between teh hinted and unhinted glyphs oultines.

 **Choosing Glyphs**